 How to Cook on a Breeo Fire Pit

-Be prepared to char some burgers or lose a steak or two to the flames at first.
+Keep adding wood to the fire for high direct heat, or let it burn down for low heat, this is dependent on the accessories you’re using and what you’re cooking.
+Be prepared to char a burger or lose some vegetables to the flames at first.
 Controlling the heat takes practice, but after some trial and error, you’ll be a pro.

 Pro Tip: If your steak falls into the coals, use metal tongs and heat protectant gloves and pull it out ASAP.
 Some live-fire chefs use this method to give their steaks a finishing, wood-fired touch, so play it off like the firemaster you are!

-Level up your Outpost™ grilling system with the Kettle and cook everything from soups and bisques to teas and cider.
-Stack your Kettle with the Outpost grill by using the Kettle Hook to hang the kettle or place it on the rim of your fire pit.
+Level up your Outpost grilling system with the Kettle and cook everything from soups and bisques to teas and cider.
+Stack your Kettle with the Outpost Rod by using the Kettle Hook to hang it or place it on the rim of your fire pit.
 Warm up around the fire with hot cocoa and cider made over the flames of your Breeo fire pit.

 Half the fun of live-fire cooking is finding new ways to use the heat to your advantage (the other half is eating the delicious wood-flavored food).
 A couple of our favorite out-of-the-box tricks of the trade don’t require much more than your own creativity.

 One way you can experiment with the heat is by using coals to cook your food.
 Cocoon your meat in foil and place it in the fire pit, or rest hot coals on a cast iron lid to bake your dish from top to bottom.

 Another method to try is upgrading from hotdog roasting sticks to skewers.
 Balance the skewers across the fire pit similar to a rotisserie, and slow-cook meat and veggies.